 Laser Treatment of Dilated Capillaries and other Vascular Lesions

-Vascular lesions are due to the abnormal widening of small blood vessels, known as capillaries, in the skin.
-Laser is the safest and most effective technique to remove a variety of vascular lesions including Dilated Capillaries, Cherry Hemangiomas, Spider Angiomas, venous lakes, redness associated with Rosacea, Sun Damage, and Birthmarks including port wine stains and vascular stains.
+Vascular lesions on the skin are usually flat or raised red patches that are the result of widening of small blood vessels, known as Capillaries.
+Laser is the safest and most effective technique to remove a variety of vascular lesions including Dilated Capillaries; Cherry Hemangiomas; Spider Angiomas; Venous Lakes; Redness associated with Rosacea; Redness associated with Acne Scarring; redness associated with sun damage; Birthmarks, including Port Wine Stains and Vascular Stains.

 What are Dilated Capillaries?

-Dilated Capillaries (often referred to as broken capillaries or broken blood vessels) appear on the cheeks, nose, and legs as thread-like red or pink lines.
-When a large number of capillaries are clustered together, they may have the appearance of a red patch or a bruise that never disappears.
-The safest and most effective treatment is with a laser.
+Dilated Capillaries (often referred to as ‘broken capillaries’ or ‘broken blood vessels’) appear most often on the cheeks, nose, and legs as thread-like red or pink lines.
+When a large number of Capillaries are clustered together, they have the appearance of a red patch or a bruise that never disappears.
+The safest and most effective treatment is with a vascular laser.

 How does laser remove vascular lesions?

 Laser light is directed through the skin targeting the unwanted capillaries or veins.
-The light used is such that it is preferentially absorbed within these blood vessels.
+The light used is preferentially absorbed within these blood vessels.
 The absorbed light is converted to heat, which irreversibly alters the capillary wall, promoting its removal.

 What laser is used in the office?